antigravities/sleeti/README.md

 # Version 1.1

 ## To-do list
 All upcoming and completed features, bugfixes, etc are listed [on the Trello board](https://trello.com/b/e5rzo48n/sleeti).
-Suggestions should be submitted through Github issues.
+Suggestions should be submitted through GitHub issues.

 ## Installation
 ### Prerequisites